 It was through one of these advertisements that he found young Grace Budd.

-Edward Budd was looking for work on a farm or in the country.
-Fish had planned on “hiring” him and bringing him out to his country house to torture him.
+Edward Budd was looking for work on a farm or in the country — that’s why he put out the ad Fish encountered.
+Fish originally planned on “hiring” Edward and bringing him out to his country house to torture him.

 They never saw her again.